 We have analyzed this rule under Executive Order 13211, Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use.
 We have determined that it is not a "significant energy action" under that Order because it is not a "significant regulatory action" under Executive Order 12866 and is not likely to have a significant adverse effect on the supply, distribution, or use of energy.
-The Administrator of the Office of Information and Regulatory Affairs has not designated it as a significant energy action.
+It has not been designated by the Administrator of the Office of Information and Regulatory Affairs as a significant energy action.
 Therefore, it does not require a Statement of Energy Effects under Executive Order 13211.